MileHacker Logo

 Daejeon, with a population of approximately 1.5 million people, functions as South Korea's fifth-largest city.
 It proudly carries the titles "Science City" and "Heart of Korea," reflecting its dual identity.
 The city's economy thrives on science, research, education, and technology, making it a hub for innovation and learning.
 Major institutions like the Korea Advanced Institute of Science and Technology (KAIST) and the National Science Museum illustrate this focus.

-For visitors, Daejeon offers a diverse array of attractions.
+For visitors, Daejeon features a varied array of attractions.
 The Expo Science Park, a legacy of the 1993 World Expo, exhibits interactive displays and the iconic Hanbit Tower.

 Natural Retreats